nasa/fprime/docs/UsersGuide/user/port-comp-top.md

 Each component is divided into three classes that each represent a piece of the component's implementation.
 These three classes are as follows:

 1. Core Framework Class: the base class of components defined as part of the framework.
-A component may inherit from: active, passive, and queued classes.
+A component may inherit from active, passive, or queued classes.
 These represent the component types defined above.
 2. Generated Component-Specific Base: this class is the direct descendant of the core framework class and is automatically generated to provide all the implementation for framework features.
 3. Component-Specific Developer Implementation Class: this class inherits from the generated component-specific base